What is a CAS?

 - Copies of the refusal notice for any visa refusals for the UK

-We will check your Visa Requirements Form and contact you if you require any additional documents or information.
+We will check your CAS Request Form and contact you if you require any additional documents or information.

 Step 2: Accept an Unconditional Offer